Debottam2003/healthyfy/readme.md

 Deployed on **Render** with environment variables configured.

 ## Steps:
-**1.Render may get the backend server closed(Temporaily) ,in case if you don't get to use the App you might have to hit the backend URL first [ Sorry for the inconvinence USER ].**
+**1.Render may get the backend server closed(Temporaily) ,You need to wait for some time to let the backend server start [ Sorry for the inconvinence USER ].**

-**2.After Render starts yor can hit the Frontend URL....💌**
+**2.After some wait you can hit the Frontend URL....💌**

 # 📬 Contact Us